Korvin0000/Device/README.md

 If we use these points from map (**r, f, p**), we will get wavelength tuning:

 <h1 align="center"><img src="https://user-images.githubusercontent.com/87599571/179279479-e27d985b-db2b-46fd-9f2a-05e889c6a4f0.png" width="650" height="400" /></h1>

+Actually, there are some problems.
+It turned out, the hypothesis that the main diagonal corresponds to r = f wasn't correct.
+Actually, **r = Afunc(f)**.
+Because of this, the signals in the spectrum are worse and have wider widths.
+Also, the tuning isn't smooth.
+In order to make linear tuning, we had to do right joining.